American Yellow Meadow Ants (L. brevicornis)

 STATES AVAILABLE TO BUY LASIUS BREVICORNIS: All Continental States EXCEPT Oklahoma, Texas, Arkansas, Louisiana, Kentucky, Nevada, Georgia, Florida, Delaware, Rhode Island,

-This love of sweet liquids also carries over into captivity, as these ants absolutely LOVE sugars (honey, sugarwater).
+Diet: This love of sweet liquids also carries over into captivity, as these ants absolutely LOVE sugars (honey, sugarwater).
 Although they love sugars, they do need protein (fruit flies, crickets, mealworms) in their diet too.
 Feed SMALL drops of sugars as these ants are prone to drowning in liquid.
+As these ants are used to having sugars constantly in the wild, it is important you offer sugars multiple times a week.

-This species may heat their brood, but heating isn't required and if given, a heating gradient would be ideal.
+Temperature: This species may heat their brood, (79-82) but heating isn't required and if given, a heating gradient would be ideal.

-Lasius brevicornis must diapause for at least 3 months each year.
+Diapause: Lasius brevicornis must diapause for at least 3 months each year.
 Place the colony in a mini fridge, wine cooler, or fridge with safe temperatures.
 If you cannot use any of these, use a non-heated room which stays above freezing.
-Ideal hibernation temperature is ~40 degrees fahrenheit.
+Ideal diapause temperature is ~40 degrees fahrenheit.

 Queen size: 6-7mm